Analyzing Tile Shop (NASDAQ:TTSH) & Bed, Bath & Beyond (NASDAQ:BBBYQ)

-Tile Shop (NASDAQ:TTSH – Get Free Report) and Bed, Bath & Beyond (NASDAQ:BBBYQ – Get Free Report) are both retail/wholesale companies, but which is the better business?
-We will contrast the two businesses based on the strength of their analyst recommendations, risk, valuation, profitability, earnings, institutional ownership and dividends.
+Tile Shop (NASDAQ:TTSH – Get Free Report) and Bed, Bath & Beyond (NASDAQ:BBBYQ – Get Free Report) are both small-cap retail/wholesale companies, but which is the better stock?
+We will compare the two businesses based on the strength of their risk, profitability, institutional ownership, dividends, earnings, analyst recommendations and valuation.

 35.1% of Tile Shop shares are owned by institutional investors.
 Comparatively, 0.2% of Bed, Bath & Beyond shares are owned by institutional investors.
 36.5% of Tile Shop shares are owned by company insiders.
 Comparatively, 0.2% of Bed, Bath & Beyond shares are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

 Valuation and Earnings